 Knowing the best cryptocurrency categories isn’t just for experts.
 It helps you:

-This complete list of crypto sectors makes it easier to know where a token fits and what its potential might be.
+This complete list of crypto sectors makes it easier to know where a token fits, and by reviewing a blockchain token list, users can better understand its role and potential within the market.

 Here’s a simple breakdown of the Top Crypto Categories in the digital asset world.